-Based on: M. Colbrook, V. Antun, A. Hansen, "Can stable and accurate neural networks be computed? - On the barriers of deep learning and Smale's 18th problem"
+Based on: M. Colbrook, V. Antun, A. Hansen, "Can stable and accurate neural networks be computed? - On the barriers of deep learning and Smale's 18th problem" (to appear in PNAS)

 See also: M. Colbrook, "WARPd: A linearly convergent first-order method for inverse problems with approximate sharpness conditions."